NatePad/SERN-Auth-Template/README.md

 Your database will need to be created manually.
 Sequelize will automatically create the user table.

+Please be aware that Nodemailer doesn't work seamlessly with Gmail.
+See [this article](https://nodemailer.com/usage/using-gmail/) for more information.

 Create the necessary `/.env` file and provide the following environment variables:

 ```